Contents

 Applicants who applied to a named role, USD per month

 Role families with at least 5 salaried applicants, ranked by median ask.
-Administrative and executive assistant roles command the highest expectations at $850, followed by bookkeeping and accounting at $800.
-Lead generation and sales support sit at the bottom at $536.
-Treat the smaller samples (bookkeeping, creative, lead generation) as directional rather than definitive.
+Bookkeeping and accounting roles command the highest expectations at $893, followed by a broad $800 tier that now includes customer service, admin and executive assistant, and general VA roles.
+Creative roles sit at the bottom at $536.
+Treat the smaller samples (web and WordPress, SEO, creative) as directional rather than definitive, and note that the customer service median reflects heavy June and July recruiting in that family.

 | Role family | Applicants | Median ask |